quotapath/orphic-cypress/README.md

 # Cypress Storybook Component Tests

 A set of utilities, typescript transformers, and general examples on how to cover storybook stories with cypress component tests.
+In short, this is a little overengineering, a little black magic, and a lot of documentation on making these kinds of tests as easy and concise as possible.

 ## Features